-General Motors collaborated with Ford on the development of certain 10-speed transmissions.
-Ford faces its own 10-speed class action lawsuit, which alleges that 2017–Present Ford F-150 trucks experience whiplash, harsh and erratic shifting, jerking, lunging and hesitation.
-General Motors introduced these 10-speed transmissions as optional in many of its models, later establishing it as the standard in newer vehicle models.
+GM worked with Ford on the development of certain 10-speed transmission designs.2 Ford now faces its own 10-speed class action lawsuit, which alleges that 2017–present Ford F-150 trucks experience whiplash, harsh and erratic shifting, jerking, lunging and hesitation.
+General Motors initially offered these 10-speed transmissions as optional features in many models before making them standard in newer models.

 What GM Vehicles Have A 10-Speed Transmission?